3lc-ai/tlc-yolov5-examples/release_notes/tlc_2.2.0.md

 The environment variables `TLC_COLLECTION_EPOCH_INTERVAL` and `TLC_COLLECTION_EPOCH_START` can be used to select when to collect metrics outside of the final pass described above.
 Importantly, just like validation passes, this uses the exponential moving average and not the `last.pt` or `best.pt` weights.
 These collection passes have regular integer epoch values in the Dashboard.

-## ``collect.py`` removal

-`collect.py` has been removed.
-In order to run metrics collection outside of training, call `val.py` and provide `--task collect`.
-This will collect metrics on the train and validation splits by default.

-In order to collect metrics on a specific set of splits, the environment variable `TLC_COLLECTION_SPLITS` can be used by setting it to a comma-separated set of splits.
-All of these splits must be available in the YAML file provided through `--data`.

-In order to collect embeddings and/or loss, refer to the corresponding environment variables for training.

-In order to specify confidence threshold and max number of detections, use the corresponding command line arguments in `val.py`, i.e. `--conf-thres` and `--max-det` respectively instead of the environment variables.

 ## Per-epoch metrics

 In the Runs table for a project with YOLOv5 runs, various aggregate validation metrics are shown per-epoch, allowing you to follow your training runs as they are progressing and compare them with each other.